dfelinto/blender-manual/manual/render/cycles/gpu_rendering.rst

 see the `list of Nvidia graphics cards <https://developer.nvidia.com/cuda-gpus#compute>`__ with the compute capabilities and supported graphics cards.

-.. note:: Unsupported Features:

-   - Open Shading Language
+.. note:: Open Shading Language is not supported.
-   - Advanced volume light sampling to reduce noise

 .. _render-cycles-gpu-optix: